jplouisduplessis/hpcworkshop/practical2/README.md

 Once you have this setup, you can make use of it to ssh.
 For example, `ssh hpc@wn` would log into the worker node from the head node.

 ## Security features
 Linux contains security services that are used to protect the system from attacks.
 However, in our workshop some of these services can interfere with our tasks, so we will turn them off.
 There are two things that need to be disabled.
 The first is **selinux**.
 The second is the **firewalld** service.
+You should disable these services on all machines in your cluster.

 - **selinux** can be turned off in the `/etc/selinux/conf` folder.
 - **firewalld** is a service that can be disabled.